tylermeekel/kantban-web-todos/README.md

 Manage tasks for projects to optimize organization and get your project done quicker.
 Project written in SvelteKit.

 ## Features
-Currently a non-existant feature set.
-To be worked on over time

 ### Current
 - Browse example app